-GLO intervened in guiet title action (brought by private property owners against BLM) to protect its mineral interests in PSF acreage in Wilbarger County.
+GLO intervened in quiet title action (brought by private property owners against BLM) to protect its mineral interests in PSF acreage in Wilbarger County.
 A petition was filed November 16, 2015.
 State of Texas (by/through the OAG) moved to intervene on November 18, 2015; GLO filed its Motion to Intervene/Complaint in Intervention on December 1, 2015.
 On December 21, 2015, Plaintiffs filed a response in support of GLO & State's Motions to Intervene.
 Via extensions, BLM filed responses to both motions on December 22, 2015; GLO & the State filed replies January 12, 2016.
 On January 19, 2016, the federal Defendants filed a motion to dismiss and memorandum in support.
 All parties collaborated on a Rule 26 scheduling report and discovery stipulations.
 On February 26, 2016, Defendants filed a motion for partial dismissal of Plaintiffs' Amended Complaint.
-Interventions were granted March 14, 2016 (State), and March 24, 2016 (GLO); Original Complaints filed March 28, 2016 (State), and March 30, 2016 (GLO).
-On May 27, 2016 and 31, 2016 respectively, Defendants filed motions to dismiss Amended Complaints filed by the State and the GLO; responses to which were filed June 17, 2016 (State), and June 21, 2016 (GLO).
+Interventions were granted March 14 (State) and March 24 (GLO); Original Complaints filed March 28 (State) and March 30 (GLO).
+On May 27 and 31 respectively, Defendants filed motions to dismiss Amended Complaints filed by the State and the GLO; responses to which were filed June 17 (State) and June 21 (GLO).
 By order issued June 29, 2016, the Court denied the motion to dismiss on all but two of Plaintiffs' claims (Counties' taxing interest/QTA claim and 5th Amendment claim).
 On July 5, 2016, Defendants filed a Reply in Support of their Motion to Dismiss the GLO.
 On July 13, 2016, Defendants filed their answer to Plaintiffs' First Amended Complaint.
-Unopposed Motion to Amend the Scheduling Order was granted at the hearing on July 21, 2016, extending all deadlines out four months.
-By order dated July 27, 2016, the Court deferred ruling on the motion to dismiss/GLO's QTA claim until trial; on August 5, 2016, the Court denied Defendants' motion to dismiss the State.
-Discovery is in progress; court to address objections raised by landowner Plaintiffs as to BLM-requested inspections of their properties; BLM inspection of GLO tract to be rescheduled.
+Unopposed Motion to Amend the Scheduling Order was granted at the July 21, 2016 hearing, extending all deadlines out four months.
+By order dated July 27.
+2016, the Court deferred ruling on the motion to dismiss/GLO's QTA claim until trial; on August 5, 2016, the Court denied Defendants' motion to dismiss the State.
+Tracts inspected by BLM after court intervention addressing objections raised by landowner Plaintiffs and denying Plaintiffs' Motion for Protective Order.
+On December 5, 2016, the court granted the parties' joint motion and ordered mediation by magistrate - held January 10, 2017.
+On April 4, 2017, BLM filed with the court a Notice of Suspension of Surveys currently underway of Indian trust allotment land in Oklahoma (Red River north bank), predicated on the basis of uncertainty as to whether doctrines of erosion, accretion and evulsion were appropriately considered; otherwise allowing for the possibility of error in survey methodology used and in identifying the Gradient Boundary.
+BLM summary judgment motion as to GLO's claim filed June 5, 2017; response filed June 26, 2017.
+Trial reset on the court's four-week docket beginning September 25, 2017; pretrial conference held September 20, 2017, trial setting cancelled; DOJ settlement acceptance status reports filed October 4 and 11, 2017; settlement approval pending.
+Courtordered third status report filed October 20, 2017, proffering a settlement decision or status report by October 30, 2017.
 The probability of liability is reasonably possible.
 The possible final amount of loss is indeterminable at this time.